immobiliare/Glider/Documentation/Transports.md

     return handler
 }
 ```

+> Glider for Apple Swift-Log is available as separate plugin in [Glider-AppleSwiftLog](https://github.com/immobiliare/Glider-AppleSwiftLog) repository.

 ## Base Transports

 Glider offers several base transport layers you can use to simplify the creation of your own transport.